A Green's function approach to Topological Insulator junctions with magnetic and superconducting regions: Differential conductance derivation

-where the expressions have been normalized to ballistic conductance per unit of surface length of a TI $\sigma _{0}\left( V\right) =2e^{2}\left( E_{F}+eV\right) /h\pi \hbar v_{F}$.
-This expression can also be approximated to those of the case of two coupled semi-infinite regions, at the limit when the width of the central region tends to zero ($d\rightarrow 0$) and by making the parameters of this region equal to those of any of the electrodes.
-For example, if the left region is normal and the right region superconducting, the physical interpretation of the conductance terms is as follows: the component $\sigma_{Q}$ includes terms that involve the DOS of both electrodes and is generally associated with electron-electron transport processes by direct transport ($\propto\hat{\rho}_{q,Lee}\hat{\rho}_{q,Ree}$) or by pair-creation/-annihilation process as intermediate state ($\propto \hat{\rho}_{q,Lee}\hat{\rho}_{q,Reh/he}$), in addition to electron-hole conversion processes in the superconductor ($\propto \hat{\rho}_{q,Lee}\hat{\rho}_{q,Rhh}$) by branch crossing\cite{Yeyati_1996}.
-On the other hand, the product $\hat{\rho}_{q,Lee}\hat{\rho}_{q,Lhh}$ in the second component involves only the left electrode and is associated with electron-hole conversion processes such as Andreev reflections with probability proportional to $| \hat{G}_{q,CChe}^{r}|^{2}$.
+and the two components have been normalized to ballistic conductance per unit of surface length of a TI, $\sigma _{0}\left( V\right) =2e^{2}\left( E_{F}+eV\right) /h\pi \hbar v_{F}$.
+This expression for the conductance can be approximated to those of the case of two coupled semi-infinite regions, at the limit when the width of the central region tends to zero ($d\rightarrow 0$), and by making the parameters of this region equal to those of any of the electrodes.
+For example, for a normal left region and superconducting right region, the component $\sigma_{Q}$ includes terms that involve the DOS of both electrodes and is generally associated with electron-electron transport processes by direct transport ($\propto\hat{\rho}_{q,Lee}\hat{\rho}_{q,Ree}$) or by pair-creation/-annihilation process as intermediate state ($\propto \hat{\rho}_{q,Lee}\hat{\rho}_{q,Reh/he}$), in addition to electron-hole conversion processes in the superconductor ($\propto \hat{\rho}_{q,Lee}\hat{\rho}_{q,Rhh}$) by branch crossing.
+On the other hand, the product $\hat{\rho}_{q,Lee}\hat{\rho}_{q,Lhh}$ in the second component involves only the left electrode and is associated with electron-hole conversion processes such as Andreev reflections with a probability proportional to $| \hat{G}_{q,CChe}^{r}|^{2}$ \cite{Yeyati_1996}.